jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/fuzzy_miner.md

 ## Metrics

-The fuzzy miner uses the following metrics, spm metric, unary significance, binary significance, correlation, utility ratio, utility value and the edge cutoff value.
+The fuzzy miner uses the following metrics: **SPM metric**, **unary significance**, **binary significance**, **correlation**, **utility ratio**, **utility value**, and **edge cutoff**.

-The SPM filter simplifies process models by removing low-quality nodes based on their frequency and connectivity.
-It scores each node using the spm metric, which balances complexity and common behavior.
-This abstraction helps generate clearer, more interpretable models—especially useful for user-driven processes like search behavior.
+The **SPM filter** simplifies process models by removing low-quality nodes based on their frequency and connectivity.
+It scores each node using the SPM metric, which balances complexity and common behavior.
+This abstraction helps generate clearer, more interpretable models, especially useful for user-driven processes like search behavior.

-The unary significance describes the relative importance of an event.
-A frequency significance is used, that counts the frequency of all the events and divides it by the maximum event frequency.
+**Unary significance** describes the relative importance of an individual event (node).
+It is calculated by dividing the number of times the event occurs by the frequency of the most frequent event in the log:

-The binary significance, or edge significance, is calculated by taking the source node's significance.
+`unary_significance(event) = frequency(event) / max(frequency of all events)`

+This value lies between 0.0 and 1.0 and reflects how central a node is within the process.

+**Binary significance**, also referred to as **edge significance**, quantifies the importance of a transition (edge) between two events.
+It combines both the source node’s frequency and the frequency of that edge.
+In this implementation, binary significance is part of the **utility value**, which is used to filter edges.
+Find more below at **Utility value**.

+If the binary significance of an edge is below the binary significance threshold, the edge is ignored in the utility calculation and may be removed.

-Correlation measures how closely related two events are.
-All edges between two nodes are counted, and divided by the sum of all edges with the same source.
+**Correlation** measures how strongly two events are related.
+It is calculated by dividing the number of times an edge between two events occurs by the total number of outgoing edges from the source node:

-The utility ratio defines a ratio to calculate the utility value by weighting the correlation and significance of an edge.

-The utility value is defined by using the binary significance, correlation, and the utility ratio.
+`correlation(A, B) = frequency(A → B) / sum(frequency(A → *))`

+**Utility ratio** defines the weighting between binary significance and correlation when computing edge utility.
+A value of 1.0 considers only significance; a value of 0.0 considers only correlation.

+**Utility value** is the weighted combination of correlation and significance as defined above.

-`util (A,B) = utility_ratio *significance(A,B) + (1 - utility_ratio)* correlation(A,B)`
+`utility(A, B) = utility_ratio * significance(A, B) + (1 - utility_ratio) * correlation(A, B)`

-The edge cutoff is calculated by normalizing the utility value for edges with the same target node.
-The Min-Max normalization is used.
+**Edge cutoff** is calculated by applying Min-Max normalization on the utility values of all incoming edges to a target node:

+`normalized_utility = (utility - min) / (max - min)`

+Edges with normalized utility below the cutoff value are removed.

 ## Filtering